Jonkelly5764/230-lab-escape/README.md

 Part 1

-Open digit.c and inspect the code.
+Open digits.c and inspect the code in emacs or vim:
+        vim digits.c
+(To quit vim, type Esc (escape key), followed by :, followed by q.)

-Compile the program with -g flag (gcc -g digits.c -o digits), and do the following in gdb:
+Compile the program with -g flag:
+        gcc -g digits.c -o digits
+and do the following in gdb.
+Start by running gdb with:
+        gdb digits

-  1. Set breakpoints at line 18 and line 24.
+  1. Set breakpoints at line 18 and line 24:
+        break 18
+        b 24
+  2. Start the program with:
+        run
-  2. Go through all iterations of the loop (use next and/or continue), and display the value of int variable c in each iteration at both breakpoints (use display).
+     Go through all iterations of the loop (use next and/or continue), and display the value of int variable c in each iteration at both breakpoints
+     with:
+        display c
+     To cancel display requests, use undisplay.
+Specifically in our case: undisplay 1
-  3. Run the program again in gdb, and delete the first break point (at line 18) but keep the second (line 24).
-Step into function validate_digit(), and print the value of digit.
+  3. Delete the first break point (at line 18) but keep the second (line 24): clear 18
+     Run the program again in gdb.
+When the program hit the breakpoint, step into function validate_digit():
+        step
+     and immediately print the value of digit: print digit
+     Advance the program by one line (use next), and print the value of digit again.
+You should get different numbers.
   4. Run the program again in gdb with the only breakpoint at line 24.
-Call function validate_digit() with argument c from gdb (use call).
+Call function validate_digit() with argument c from gdb: call validate_digit(c)
      You should be able to see the returned value of validate_digit().
   5. Run the program again in gdb with the only breakpoint at line 24.
 Enter a single character that is not 9.
-When the program is stopped at the breakpoint, change the value of variable c to an appropriate integer so that the program considers it a "good digit" (use set var).
+When the program is stopped at the breakpoint, change the value of variable c to an appropriate integer so that the program considers it a "good digit": set var c=9

 Part 2